Car Accidents Happen

+A car accident is almost always unexpected.
 You’re driving down Highway 1.
 You’re enjoying the scenery.
 The rolling hills on the left.
 The ocean on the right.
 Suddenly a car heading North tries to pass another car.
 It veers into your lane.
 You try to go right, but you run into the guard rail.
 You have no where to go so you brace yourself for the head-on collision.
 You see the car.
 You hear a crash.
 Then, you wake up in a hospital bed.
 Your body hurts.
 Your brain is foggy.
 You’re not sure what to do next.
-Fortunately, the law helps you recover.
+Fortunately, the law helps you recover from a car accident.

 The Duty of Care